Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 set.seed(7) cv_ridge <- cv.glmnet(x, y, alpha = 0) set.seed(7) en_fit <- cv.glmnet(x, y, alpha = 0.5) round(c( ridge = min(cv_ridge$cvm), enet = min(en_fit$cvm), lasso = min(cv_lasso$cvm) ), 2) #> ridge enet lasso #> 24.71 23.31 23.52

-Elastic Net edges out both Ridge and Lasso on this Boston split, which is typical when a few predictors (here rm and lstat) dominate but a handful of weaker correlated predictors still carry signal.
+Elastic Net edges out both Ridge and Lasso on this Boston split.
+That is typical when a few predictors (here rm and lstat) dominate but a handful of weaker correlated ones still carry signal.
+Lasso would keep one and drop the rest of a correlated group; Ridge would keep them all but at small magnitudes; Elastic Net keeps the group with shared shrinkage.

 Warning

 Let glmnet standardise for you.
-The package scales each predictor to unit variance before fitting so the penalty applies uniformly, then back-transforms coefficients to the original units.
+The package scales each predictor to unit variance before fitting, applies the penalty uniformly, and back-transforms coefficients to the original units.
 Setting standardize = FALSE is almost always a mistake unless you have already centred and scaled by hand.

 RPredict medv for a new observation with all three models